The Heating & Air Conditioning Specialist

 - Most flat rate contractors have cheap trip fees and shocking hourly rates.

 - Most large and many small contractors pay their repairmen some form of commision.

 - A real checkup is good.
 Most tune-up specials aren’t.
 There just isn’t much to tune up.

 Click here for The Top Five Tips explanation.

-1) I’m certainly not cheap, but at $120 my hourly rate is half that of most big and many small contractors.
-All contractors have an internal hourly rate and parts markup, even those that say they don’t.
+1) I’m certainly not cheap, but at $120 my hourly rate is half that of most contractors.
+All contractors have an hourly rate and parts markup, even those who say they don’t.
 Ask for both.
 After all, a great hourly rate doesn’t help if the part is marked up by 1,000%.
 My T&M formula is here.
 You can learn more about this trade’s pricing practices here.

-3) Most large contractors and many smaller ones pay their repairmen a low base pay plus commision.
+3) Most contractors pay their repairmen a low base pay plus commission.
 Others pay a higher wage, but then tie future raises to meeting certain sales goals.
-The specifics vary from one contractor to the next, but the trend is clear: Most repairmen can expect to make a poor living unless they sell you something, a lot of something.
+The specifics vary from one contractor to the next, but the result is the same: Most repairmen can expect to make a poor living unless they sell you something, a lot of something.